Book review – The Gulag Archipelago – Aleksandr Solzhenitsyn [pub. 1974]

 To do evil a human being must first of all believe that what he’s doing is good … Ideology – That is what gives evil-doing its long sought justification and gives the evil-doer the necessary steadfastness and determination.” – “Thanks to ideology the twentieth century was fated to experience evil-doing calculated on a scale in the millions.

 My own meagre experience hardly compares to that of Solzhenitsyn, but I have had some contact with a several ideological groups and will make a few observations.
 An ideological mindset can provide internally consistent reason and purpose in an otherwise confusing world.
-How wonderful to be one of “woken” and to “know”, rather than have to live with doubt.
+How wonderful to be one of “awake” and to “know”, rather than have to live with doubt.
 Ideology usually divides fellow humans into trusted co-believers and “others” whose views are seen as toxic or dangerous, and this justifies all sorts of “approved” behaviour that would otherwise not be contemplated.
 There is always an explanation as to why the “others” don’t believe (ignorance, self-interest, wickedness etc).
 At some point the most intense or fanatical followers fuse their ideology with their own identity.
 The ideology acts as the blinkers through which they experience the world, and also their comfort blanket.
 Once this fusion has taken place it is almost impossible to clear someone’s head by dismantling their belief system rationally, it would be an attack not just on their core beliefs, but on their essential being and destroy a large part of their world.
 If you’ve ever met someone who has left a cult, you’ll know they are never truly healed.
 It’s a constant battle, with good times and bad times.

 As I suggested in the last book review, there is a sense in which we live within our stories, so it is wise to choose our grandest stories carefully.
 If they are anything more than playful, let the stories allow for gentleness, forgiveness and doubt – as well as truth.
 Solzhenitsyn describes the practical application of a grand ideology that did not allow for these things.
 And it didn’t end well.